hemanthkumargr/docs/thirdPartyModules/PayPal-Advance-Configuration.md

 the objects necessary for completing a successful checkout.
 The `blPayPalCheckoutService` can be overridden using a custom implementation.
 This API is called from the `BroadleafPayPalController` used in the [[PayPal Quick Start]] solution.

-If you have set `${paypal.capture.shipping}` to true, PayPal will capture or use the buyer's address on their profile.
+If you have set `${paypal.shipping.display}` to "2", PayPal will capture or use the buyer's address on their profile.
-This information can be obtained using `getExpressCheckoutDetails`.
+This information can then be obtained using `getExpressCheckoutDetails`.
+Once obtained, you can save this information to the profile or Fulfillment Group as you wish.
 See the code examples below for more details.

 ## Manually Configuring the Presentation Layer